 Simple Social Media Post Structures for Constant Growth

-From small, local producers to huge multi-national corporations, from the up-and-coming influencer to the biggest name in the social game, we can all struggle when it comes to juggling content originality and posting frequency.
-If you’re looking for continual growth on social media, originality is key…
+From the smallest manufacturer to huge multi-national corporations, from the up-and-coming influencer to the biggest name in the social game, we can all struggle when it comes to juggling content originality and posting frequency.

 Using your posts to comment on relevant trending topics when they crop up can be a great way to diversify your strategy and generate significant reach and impact.
 If you’re savvy enough to make use of the relevant hashtags you put your content in prime position to be discovered by new users.

 Be sure you don’t limit yourself to only engage with news and trends from your own industry.
 Take big media stories such as seasonal events and global tournaments and look these through the lens of your industry.
 This style of posting often results in a boost in engagement rates because it not only interests your own audience but also wider social media users

 If the trending topic allows, a great way to encourage engagement is to structure your post as a head-to-head and ask users to side with their choice.
 This can also be done with two similar products or aspects of your industry.
 Not only can this provoke a discussion, it can also provide beneficial insights into your community’s preferences which will help you to tailor your future content as suits.

 4. Just do more video

 Do more video.
 Whether it’s raw, behind the scenes footage captured by a member of staff or a high-spec professionally produced video of a day in the life of your business, video gets way more engagement than any other type of content.
 Visual is integral to catching a user's’ eye.

 Developments in smartphone technology and social networking features have also made the process of doing live video broadcasts 100 times easier.
 This is something you should certainly be doing as it literally personifies your brand and makes your audience feel they are part of an exclusive group.